 Where Anti-Siphon Solutions Are Necessary

-A number of anti-siphon devices are available for situations in which a hose may be left dangling from a faucet—such as outdoor garden spigots or a faucet in laundry washrooms.
-Most other applications have no such need, since the faucet spout is a located a safe distance from any drain water.
+Some anti-siphon devices are available for situations in which a hose may be left dangling from a faucet—such as outdoor garden spigots or a faucet in laundry washrooms.
+Most other applications have no such need since the faucet spout is a located a safe distance from any drain water.
 These anti-siphon devices are essentially one-way valves designed to stop the flow of potentially contaminated water back into the drinkable (potable) water supply.

 Anti-siphoning capabilities are required by code on certain plumbing devices, such as exterior faucets (sill-cocks) or utility sink faucets.
 Anti-siphon devices protect against the possibility of a low water-pressure event in the supply line sucking contaminated water back into the potable water supply.